Typhoon Chanthu (2021): Meteorological history

 At 06:00 UTC on September 5, the JTWC began to monitor an area of disturbed weather that had formed 446 nmi from Legazpi, Philippines.
 At 18:00 UTC the same day, the JMA declared the system a tropical depression.
 Later in the day, the JTWC issued a Tropical Cyclone Formation Alert as the system's low-level circulation center and its surrounding convection had improved significantly in organization.
 At 09:00 UTC the next day, the JTWC upgraded the disturbance to a tropical depression, designating as 19W.
 At 21:00 UTC, the JTWC upgraded it to a tropical storm; they also noted the formation of an eye-like feature on satellite images.
 The JMA later did the same at 00:00 UTC of September 7, providing the name Chanthu.
+(Note: The name Chanthu (Khmer: ច័ន្ធូ, [can.ˈtʰuː]) was contributed by Cambodia and means tuberose (Polianthes tuberosa) in Khmer.)
 At 09:30 UTC, the PAGASA reported that Chanthu entered the Philippine Area of Responsibility (PAR) and was named Kiko.
 At 12:00 UTC, as satellite based intensity estimates from the Dvorak technique increased, the JMA upgraded Chanthu to a severe tropical storm.
 At the same moment, Chanthu started rapid intensification as it quickly became a Category 1-equivalent typhoon.
 Satellite imagery indicate a development of a vertical hot tower over its center, with microwave imagery indicating that it had developed a very small eye feature.
 At 15:00 UTC, it had become a Category 2-equivalent typhoon, as it continued explosive intensification.
 A pinhole eye, a typical sign of a rapidly intensifying tropical cyclone, had developed by that time.
 Six hours later, the typhoon reached Category 4 status, with one-minute sustained wind speeds of 125 kn.
 By the next day, at 09:00 UTC, Chanthu had reached Category 5-equivalent intensity, developing a 5 nmi-wide eye which was by very intense convection, making it the second super typhoon of the year and marking the storm's initial peak intensity.

 Tropical Storm Conson (left) and Typhoon Chanthu at its initial peak. (right) on September 8.

 After reaching its initial peak, Chanthu was downgraded to a Category 4-equivalent super typhoon at 09:00 UTC on September 9, as its highly compact eye started to become cloud-filled, indicating the start of an eyewall replacement cycle.
 However, shortly after, Chanthu quickly re-intensified into a Category 5-equivalent super typhoon yet again at 09:00 UTC that day, as its eye became clear again.
 On 05:00 PhST of September 11 (21:00 UTC of September 10), the PAGASA reported that Chanthu passed to the east of the Babuyan Islands; at 08:30 PhST (00:30 UTC), Chanthu made landfall in Ivana, Batanes as a Category 5 super typhoon with 1-minute sustained winds of 270 km/h (165 mph) as the storm began to weaken slightly.